maximemoreillon/authentication_example/README.md

 # Authentication example

-This docker-compose file deploys an example application comprising of an Express back-end and a VueJS front-end, as well as a user management and authentication system for them.
+This docker-compose file deploys an example application comprising of an Express back-end and a Vue front-end, with as a user management service handling authentication.

 The default credentials are as follows:
 * username: admin